 Four Seasons is always a solid option, and the San Francisco property does not disappoint.
 It’s located in the middle of downtown, but sits on floors five through 17 of a 40+ story building, high above the chaos of the city.
 The hotel design is unusually modern for the Four Seasons brand – lots of grey tones that blend well with the views of the surrounding tall buildings.
 Access to Equinox is included for guests, one of the most popular, high-end gyms in the Bay Area.

-The boutique hotel brand with properties in Los Angeles, Washington DC and Austin just opened a location in San Francisco.
-It's the newest hotel in the city, located in the Tenderloin, a few blocks from Union Square.
+The boutique hotel brand with properties in Los Angeles, Washington DC and Austin.
+The San Francisco location sits in the Tenderloin, a few blocks from Union Square.
 The hip hotel is pet-friendly and offers free bike rentals to all its guest.
 The Line options include rooms, studios and suites, all boasting large windows and lots of light.